 Dashboards, reporting, effective resource management — we’ve already covered a few significant ways business intelligence (BI) tools help the construction industry make proactive, strategic and data-based decisions.

 If you missed part one and part two of this series, we talked about how BI tools help you better understand your past and manage your present.
 Now we’re focused on the third and final part of this series: how to better predict your future.
-After all, this is a series on how your construction firm can thrive in 2020.
+After all, this is a series on how your construction firm can thrive.

 Better predict your future